indimail/indimail-virtualdomains/.github/README-indimail.md

 * **indimail-virtualdomains** provides you tools to create and manage multiple virtual domains with its own set of users, who can send and receive mails. <b>indimail-virtualdomains</b> is dependent on <b>indimail-mta</b> to function.
 * **indimail-access** provides you IMAP/POP3 protocols using [courier-imap](https://www.courier-mta.org/imap/) & mail retrieval using [fetchmail](https://www.fetchmail.info/) program.
 It allows the users to access their emails delivered by <b>indimail-mta</b> locally on a host to users in /etc/passwd or to <b>virtual users</b> on a host (or multiple hosts) on the network having <b>virtual domains</b> created by <b>indimail-virtualdomains</b>.
 It is not a **MUST** that you have to install the indimail-access package.
 Since indimail-mta provides multiple authentication methods, protocols, PAM, NSS modules/plugins, you should be able to use your favourite IMAP/POP3 servier with indimail.

 This document will refer to **IndiMail** as a combined package of indimail-virtualdomains, indimail-mta & other packages namely indimail-access, indimail-auth, indimail-utils, indimail-spamfilter.
+This is a reference document and mostly deals with the design of IndiMail.
+The setup and configuration examples, the usernames and passwords used are for demonstration purposes only.
+The setup and configuration is mostly automated when you install indimail using dnf, yum, apt-get, pkg etc or when you run the `create_services` script after you complete the build in each of the source directories (see [IndiMail Setup and Configuration](https://github.com/mbhangui/indimail-virtualdomains#setup--configuration)).
+Most of the setup is done using a super script named [svctool(8)](https://github.com/mbhangui/indimail-mta/wiki/svctool.8).
+The primary purpose of this document is to know indimail with intimate details while having fun trying out new commands.
+You will do well if you especially know how UNIX works.
+This is not a user guide and I suspect that the document will be incomprehensible for those who don't know UNIX and have been stuck their entire lives using GUIs surfing the web, creating documents, power point presentation for excel sheets.
+But if you are someone who knows what vt100, tvi955 means and not just the gnome-terminal, you will have some fun here.

-When you install indimail-virtualdomains, a shared library from the package is dynamically loaded by indimail-mta to provide virtual domain support in indimail-mta, along with the ability to work with IMAP/POP3 retrieval daemons.
+When you install indimail-virtualdomains, a shared library from the package is dynamically loaded by indimail-mta to provide virtual domain support in indimail-mta, along with the ability to work with IMAP/POP3 retrieval daemons (provided by the indimail-access package).
 The shared library is a file named <u>indimail.so</u> and is placed in your system directory for shared libraries (<u>/lib</u>, <u>/lib64</u>, etc).
+Without indimail-virtualdomains packge you can still use the IMAP/POP3 retrieval daemons for accessing your local Maildirs.

 indimail-virtualdomains provides programs to manage multiple virtual domains on a single host.
 It allows extending any of the domains across multiple servers.
 With indimail-mta installed, two compoments - **qmail-rspawn**, **qmail-remote** can act as an SMTP router/interceptor.
 Both the components use a **MySQL** database to know the location of each and every user.
 Similarly, the Mail Delivery Agent (MDA) **vdelivermail** uses the same MySQL database, allowing it to re-route any email to any server where the user's mailbox is present.
 Additionally, indimail-virtualdomains provide **proxyimap** and **proxypop3** - proxies for IMAP and POP3 protocols, to retrieve the user's mailbox from any server.
-To deliver or retrieve any email, the user doesn't have to connect to any specific serer.
+To deliver or retrieve any email, the user doesn't have to connect to any specific server.
 This is a very powerful feature which allows IndiMail to provide native horizontal scalability.
 It knows the location of each and every user and can distribute or retrieve mails for any user residing on any server located anywhere on the network.
 If one uses IndiMail, one can simply add one more server and cater to more users without changing any configuration, software or hardware of existing servers.
 To add a server is so easy.
 You setup a new server, copy a file named <u>mcdinfo</u> from an existing server, add an entry to the <u>mcdinfo</u> file and run the <b>dbinfo</b> command and instantaly the new server becomes part of the existing cluster and all other hosts in the cluster become aware of the new server.
 To remove a server is also very easy.
 Just edit and remove entry for a host in the <u>mcdinfo</u> file on any host and run the <u>dbinfo</u> command.

 Since the location of every user is known, the architecure does not force a filesystem architecture like NFS to be used for provisioning large number of users (typically in an ISP/MSP environment).
 In the architecture below, you can keep on increasing the number of servers (incoming relay, outgoing relay or mailstores) to cater to large number of users.
 This allows you to scale indimail easily to serve millions of users using commodity hardware.
 You can read the feature list to get an idea of the changes and new features that have been added over the original packages.
 You can see a pictorial representation of the architecture below